-Megan is a 25-year old international, transracial adoptee born in Quito, Ecuador, South America.
-In 1996, as an infant, she was adopted & brought to the United States.
-She grew up in Massachusetts in a small predominantly White town with her adoptive family & still currently resides there.
-Since her closed adoption, Megan longed to complete the story of her life, meet her birth family & learn about her culture.
+Megan is a 26-year old international, transracial adoptee born in Quito, Ecuador, South America in 1996.
+As an infant, she was adopted & brought to the US.
+She grew up in Massachusetts in a small, predominantly White town with her adoptive family, where she currently resides.
+Since her closed adoption, Megan longed to complete the story of her life, meet her birth family & learn about her roots.
 In fact, as she got older, she made this her mission.
-This mission was & still is so important to her because her adoption has affected many aspects of her life including her mental health, self-esteem & navigation in a White world.
-After years of searching, she has been navigating reunion with her biological maternal & paternal family in Ecuador & its complexities since 2018.
+This mission was & still is so important to her because her adoption has affected many aspects of her life including her mental health, self-esteem & navigation in a white world.
+After years of searching, she has been navigating reunion with her biological family in Ecuador & its complexities since 2018.
 While she thought that finding her biological family would complete her life story, it did not.
 Instead, she has learned the adoptee life is a continuous journey but connecting with the adoptee community has finally provided her with a space to be heard, validated & empowered.
-Co-creating Adoptees of South America + Extended Latin Americas has been such a blessing for her as she longed for this community growing up.
-Megan recently completed her Masters Degree in Social Work in May of 2021.
-She is gaining experience as an Outpatient Therapist in a community mental health setting & hopes to one day have her own practice that is dedicated to supporting & uplifting adoptees.
+Co-creating this space has been such a blessing for her as she longed for this community growing up.
+Megan has her masters in social work, is a licensed clinical social worker & works as an outpatient mental health clinician.
+One day, she hopes to have her own practice dedicated to adoptees.